wxj19880511/how-to-write-kibana-plugin/tr4-k4p-clock.md

 });
 ```
 ## public/clock-editor
-- ng-model is a lab of Angularjs and for two way data bing
+- ng-model is a lab of Angularjs and for two way data bing so that any change from the web side will reflect the
+value to "vis.params.format" and also any change for "vis.param.format" will be watched by ie and refresh.

 ```html
 <div class="form-group">